 Line Tracing – Mani Incoming Line

 Here ATF is coming from CDU; you can see that.
-Remember the black head on the arrow?
-You have learned this in how to read PFD video.
-It means Diesel is coming from the different unit.
+Remember the blackhead on the arrow?
+You have learned this in how to read the PFD video.
+It means Diesel is coming from a different unit.
 Here you can see the line number.
-It is 150 mm diameter line as per DN standard which is equivalent to 6” NPS.
+It is a 150 mm diameter line as per DN standard which is equivalent to 6” NPS.

 The different company follows different terminology for the line number.
 But it contains same information such as line size, unit number, commodity code that identify fluid inside the line, circuit number, line sequence number, piping class that gives all detail about piping components and their materials, insulation, and coating requirement.